Council of Governors

 Meet our governors

-The formal Notice of Election 2016/17 and Statement of Candidates from the Electoral Reform Services (ERS) can be found below.
+The formal Notice of Election 2018/2019 and Statement of Candidates, Notice of Poll and Declaration of Results from the Electoral Reform Services (ERS) can be found below.

 Notice of Election

 Declaration of Results 2019